BorealisAI/PROVIDE/README.md

 ### Test
 You will need at least one GPU to run tests.
-We used GeForce GTX 1080 Ti GPU.
+We used GeForce GTX 10 series GPU.
 For the Python version we had Python 3.6.9.
 Use the following commands to test the models:

 - Bouncing Balls 4 balls/binary
 ```bash